 The campus is a canteen that offers three dining for breakfast, lunch and dinner.
 The list of most students are used modern dormitory.
 On accommodation in dormitories CZU is no legal entitlement, it is preferable to students residing far.
 All students securing professional medical care on campus.
 Individual studies, cultural and social activities are a number of clubrooms, computer labs, video and audio study rooms, a restaurant and snack bars.
 For sports, physical education facilities serving - 2 gymnasiums with gym, indoor pool, several playgrounds for ball games, tennis courts, track and soccer field.

-At the Faculty of Engineering CZU can be received by every citizen of the Czech Republic with complete secondary education, completed graduation exam, which passes the entrance examination.
+At the Faculty of Engineering CZU can apply every candidate with complete secondary education, completed graduation exam, which passes the entrance examination.
 Applications for study should be submitted to the Study Department of the Faculty of Engineering and 31 March.
 Administrative admission fee is 500 CZK.
 Applications can be submitted only electronically at http://prijimacky.czu.cz.